It is time for a new Africa beyond borders and boundaries

 Across Africa, the boundaries of ethnic and cultural groups are often fluid and porous.
 It would be challenging indeed to determine where one group’s territory ends and another’s begins.
 Additionally, redrawing the map of Africa would likely lead only to more conflicts.
 It might increase economic disparities and language barriers.
 Importantly, doing away with post-colonial borders would not promote the goal of a united and prosperous Africa.
 We must think differently.

 Let us take a step back a few decades.
-At the inaugural summit of the Organization of African Unity (OAU), the forerunner of AU, in 1963, the founding fathers laid down a resounding vision for continental integration, unity and solidarity.
+At the inaugural summit of the Organization of African Unity, the forerunner of AU, in 1963, the founding fathers laid down a resounding vision for continental integration, unity and solidarity.
 They stressed the critical need for Africans to unite in order to overcome their shared difficulties and shape the continent’s future.
 There was a strong sense of optimism, resolve and dedication to cooperating for the advancement and welfare of African people.
 The leaders articulated a shared vision of a united Africa, free from conflict, division, and underdevelopment.
 They set up African states to assume their rightful place as influential, independent nations.

 The aspiration for unity, integration and intercontinental solidarity has been a recurring theme in AU policy blueprints and the rhetoric of African leaders since the 1960s.
 The chorus of calls often stresses the need for a single African organisation through which Africa’s voice could be heard on the global stage and its problems resolved.
-One key question continues to reverberate: could African unity be achieved through top-down or bottom-up approaches, or by winning the hearts and minds of African people in the march to dismantle postcolonial national boundaries?
+One key question continues to reverberate: could African unity be achieved through top-down approaches, or bottom-up by winning the hearts and minds of African people in the march to dismantle postcolonial national boundaries?

 Here are some modest proposals.